-23. Complaints/Grievances on any of the principles (Principles 1 to 9) under the National Guidelines on Responsible Business Conduct
+25. Complaints/Grievances on any of the principles (Principles 1 to 9) under the National Guidelines on Responsible Business Conduct

-Grievance Redressal Mechanism in Place.
-Yes/No If yes link FY2023 FY2022 Stakeholder Group from whom complaint is received Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Investors (Other than Shareholders) Yes 0 0 Nil 0 0 Nil Shareholders Yes 1 0 Complaint has been resolved 0 0 Nil Employees & Workers Yes, separate register is maintained 30 5 Resolved in subsequent FY 145 2 Resolved in subsequent FY Communities Yes, separate register is maintained Customers Yes, separate register is maintained Value Chain Partners Yes, separate register is maintained Other (Please specify)
+Grievance Redressal (Curi FY 2023-24 ent financial y vear) (Prev FY 2022-23 vious financial year) Stakeholder Group from whom complaint is received Mechanism in Place.
+Yes/No (If Yes, then provide web-link for grievance redress policy) Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Investors (Other than Shareholders) Yes 0 0 Nil 0 0 Nil Shareholders Yes 1 0 Complaint has been resolved 1 0 Complaint has been resolved Employees & Workers Yes, separate register is maintained 120 6 Resolved in subsequent FY 30 5 Resolved in subsequent FY Communities Yes, separate register is maintained Customers Yes, separate register is maintained Value Chain Partners Yes, separate register is maintained Other (Please speacify)

-24. Overview of the entity's material responsible business conduct issues
+26. Overview of the entity's material responsible business conduct issues

-Indicate material responsible business conduct and sustainability issues pertaining to environmental and social matters that present a risk or an opportunity to your business, the rationale for identifying the same, approach to adapt or mitigate the risk along with its financial implications, as per the following format.
+Please indicate material responsible business conduct and sustainability issues pertaining to environmental and social matters that present a risk or an opportunity to your business, the rationale for identifying the same, approach to adapt or mitigate the risk along with its financial implications, as per the following format:

 SL.
-No. Material Issue Identified Risk / Opportunity Rational for identifying risk or opportunity In case of risk approach to adapt or mitigate The financial implication of risk or opportunity 1 Operational Raw material efficiency Opportunity Making more from less is very critical for a manufacturing organization.
+No. Material Issue Identified Indicate whether Risk / Opportunity (R/O) Rational for identifying risk or opportunity In case of risk, approach to adapt or mitigate Financial implication of risk or opportunity (Indicate positive or negative implications) 1 Operational Raw material efficiency Opportunity Making more from less is very critical for a manufacturing organization.
 Our products such as castings are based on material efficiency as our major raw material Steel Scrap.
 Material efficiency is critical for attain cost effectives and sustainability of the business.
 Positive Implication 2 Sustainable Business Risk & Opportunity As a manufacturing organization, we prioritize sustainability.
 Trying reducing consumption of resources, reduce emissions and waste Mitigating sustainability risks involves reducing emissions, promoting renewables, adopting sustainable practices, enhancing efficiency, ensuring equity, and engaging stakeholders for a resilient future.
 Positive Implication 3 Shift in consumer preferences for sustainability Opportunity Continuous spending on R&D is one of the key for us to develop one-of-its-kind innovative products Positive Implication 4 Supply chain disruption from extreme geopolitical issues Risk It may impact the supply / delivery of materials either from our suppliers / to our customers.
 Identification of local suppliers for raw materials will reduce the disruption risks due to geopolitical issues.
 Negative Implication